 President & CEO, JPMorgan Chase Institute

-Diana Farrell is the founding President and Chief Executive Officer of the JPMorgan Chase Institute, where she has created a legacy of producing and publishing unique data analyses and insights that leverage the bank’s own transactions data.
-Previously, Diana was the Global Head of the McKinsey Center for Government and the McKinsey Global Institute.
+Diana Farrell is the founding President and Chief Executive Officer of the JPMorgan Chase Institute.
+Previously, Diana was a Senior Partner at McKinsey & Company where she was the Global Head of the McKinsey Center for Government and the McKinsey Global Institute.

 Diana served in the White House as Deputy Director of the National Economic Council and Deputy Assistant to the President on Economic Policy for 2009-2010.
 During her tenure, she led interagency processes and stakeholder management on a broad portfolio of economic and legislative initiatives.
-Diana coordinated policy development and stakeholder engagement around the passage of the Dodd-Frank Act and served as a member of the President’s Auto Recovery Task Force.
+Diana coordinated policy development and stakeholder engagement for innovation and competition strategies broadly, and led financial policy initiatives including the passage of major legislation.
+She also served as a member of the President’s Auto Recovery Task Force.

-Diana currently serves on the Board of Directors for eBay, The Urban Institute, Wesleyan University, and Washington International School.
-In addition, Diana is a Trustee of the Trilateral Commission, and serves as a Co-Chair of the World Economic Forum’s Council on Inclusive Growth and Inclusion.
-Diana is a member of the Council on Foreign Relations, Economic Club of New York, and Bretton Woods Committee.
+Diana currently serves on the Board of Directors for eBay, The Urban Institute, and Washington International School.
+In addition, she is a Trustee Emeritus of Wesleyan University, a Trustee of the Trilateral Commission, and served as a Co-Chair of the World Economic Forum’s Council on Economic Progress.
+Diana is a member of the Council on Foreign Relations, Economic Club of New York, Bretton Woods Committee, and Aspen Strategy Group.
 Diana holds a M.B.A. from Harvard Business School, and has a B.A. from Wesleyan University from where she was awarded a Distinguished Alumna award.